Orababa/Genomics-two-B/README.md

 * **`Execute☑️`**

 ####
 Only 55.58% of the sequence reads are associated with the genus Mycobacterium.
 This poor classification may be due to quality problems in the sequence reads.
-They definitely will make variant calling less reliable.
+These problems will definitely make variant calling less reliable.

 -----